 Past Conferences

-See media from our past two conferences!
+See media from our past three conferences!

-"The Brain & Aging"
+The Brain & Aging

 Our second conference's theme on October 15th, 2022 was centered around "The Brain and Aging."
 Students heard from speakers surrounding the topics of adolescent development and neurodegenerative disorders in old age.
 Portland-based nonprofit, NW Noggin, brought human brains and neuroscience-themed art projects students could interact with!